kurt-krueckeberg/tuple/README.rst

     template<class...
 Types> struct tuple; // Forward declaration

-    // Partial template specialization for the case when no template arguments are supplied, which occurs as the last stage of the templates instantiation template<class...
+    // Partial template specialization for the case when no template arguments are supplied, which occurs
+    // at the last step of the template's instantiation template<class...
 Types> struct tuple<> {};

     // public inheritance is the default for structs.